sylabs/examples/database/mariadb/README.md

 <br>
 <br>

-Now we need to secure our installation:
+Now we need to secure our installation:<br>
 Remember, we are still in the container.

 ```